ucscGenomeBrowser/kent/src/product/installer/README.md

-% Genome Browser in the Cloud User's Guide
+% Genome Browser in the Cloud User\'s Guide

 # What is Genome Browser in the Cloud?